Is there hope for those who do not turn to God in this life?

 Would it be just and right for God to subject them to the same punishment He will give to those who reject Him and make themselves His enemies?
 Is God really that unfair that all these people who have never heard of Jesus Christ are condemned to hell?

 Because most churches believe that God is trying to save the world now, there have been different attempts to get around this problem of "What about those who have never heard the name of Christ?"

-The Catholic Church has come up with the concept of purgatory so those who don't accept Christ and make it in this life can be purged of their sins after death and still make it to heaven.
+The Catholic Church holds to the concept of Purgatory so those who don't accept Christ and make it in this life can be purged of their sins after death and still make it to heaven.
 The only problem with this idea is that it is never mentioned in the Bible.